Dirk de Vos (art historian)

-Dirk de Vos is a Belgian art historian specialising in medieval art.
+Dirk de Vos was a Belgian art historian specialising in medieval art.
 He was the curator of the Groeningemuseum in Bruges.

 Education

 De Vos attended secondary school in Bruges, graduating in 1961.

 Work

 De Vos's magnum opus is a catalogue of the complete works of Hans Memling, on whom he curated a major exhibition in 1994.
 He followed this in 1999 with a catalogue of the complete works of Rogier van der Weyden.